antiman9071/checkUser/README.md

 adduser adds multiple users to the computer and can add the users to a already existing group

 addgroup adds multiple users to a group and can create new groups

+a section of this code was made by chatgpt